 Local Practice Info

-The Onslow County Special Olympics Aquatics (swimming) practice for 2014 will begin 4 Feb 2014.
-The location is the Camp Johnson Pool, Tuesdays and Thursdays 5 pm – 7:30pm.
+The Onslow County Special Olympics Aquatics (swimming) practice for 2015 will begin Feb 2015 The location and time is TBD.

 If you are interested in participating in aquatics (swimming) or would like more information please Contact Us.